-ATHENS, Greece (AP) -- Moody's ratings agency late Friday upgraded Greece's government bond rating, predicting a gradual decline of its massive national debt.
+ATHENS, Greece (AP) — Moody's ratings agency has upgraded Greece's government bond rating , predicting a gradual decline of the national debt.

-In Friday's announcement, the agency said it had raised the Greek rating by two notches from Caa3 to Caa1 — still below investment grade.
+In an announcement late Friday, the agency said it had raised the Greek rating by two notches from Caa3 to Caa1 — still below investment grade.

 But rescue creditors from other eurozone countries and the International Monetary Fund forced the country to make drastic spending cuts that have seen levels of poverty and unemployment soar.

 - Financials Industry